folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 The **Criteria** section allows you to configure the criteria for the transfer process.

-The following options are available:
+The following options are available to configure the criteria:
-- "No criteria(always run)"
+- No criteria(always run)
      - This option will always run the transfer process when the schedule is met.
+- All of
+- Any of

+The following are options for the criteria:
+- Age
-- etc IN PROGRESS
+- Amount
+- Fee/fine owner
+- Fee/fine type
+- Item location
+- Item service point
+- Patron group

+Example:

+To set the criteria to run the transfer process for all fees/fines that are older than 30 days, you would configure the following options:

+1. Set the "Criteria" option to "All of".
+2. Set the "Age".
+3. Set the "Older than(days)" option to "30".

 ### Aggregate by patron

-Note: This can also be called **Aggregate data format**.

 The **Aggregate by patron** section is used to configure criteria for aggregating data by patron.
 This is useful if you want to generate a single file for each patron that contains all of their transactions.
-If you do not want to aggregate by patron, make sure the "Group by patron" box is unchecked.
+If you do not want to aggregate by patron, make sure the **Group by patron** box is unchecked.

+Note: If **Group by patron** box is unchecked, then the body format, in between the **Header format** and **Footer format**, will be called **Account data format**.
+If **Group by patron** box is checked, then the body format will be called **Patron data format**.

 If you want to aggregate by patron, check the box and you can configure the following options:
 - None (include all patrons)